mstrlaw/mstrlaw/src/pages/posts/2026-09-07-on-cyber-conjurations-and-alchemy-or-ai-sdlc-for-short.md

 I want to understand what this all means for me, for us, the industry, for society.
 And in typical building fashion, building is what I need to understand how it works.

-## Project context
+## The Evergreen Project

-By chance, I was approached and invited to work on ________.
-A cool idea with some cool founders.
+By chance, I was approached to help build [Free The Flat](https://https://freetheflat.co.uk), a project for helping UK home owners to manage their buildings.

  More importantly, an evergreen project where product thinking and AI driven development can be joined and pushed to the limit through all the (apparent?) fantastic liberating ways of working that Agentic development brings.

 ## Fundamental Things Apply As Time Goes By